-Alison was appointed as the new Chief Finance Officer (CFO) of The Bishop Fraser Trust in 2017.
-As CFO, Alison is committed to providing a quality financial management structure to enable the seamless delivery of teaching and learning in a safe and comfortable working environment.
+Andrea was appointed as the Chief Finance Officer (CFO) of The Bishop Fraser Trust in October 2018.
+As CFO, Andrea is committed to providing a quality financial management structure to enable the seamless delivery of teaching and learning in a safe and comfortable working environment.

 Human Resources Director

 Claire began her journey with education in Bolton at Withins School in 2004 as their first School Business Manager, seeing through the closure of Withins in August 2009 and then, as the HR Director, the opening in September 2009 of Bolton St Catherine’s Academy as part of the original sponsored academies’ programme.

 Claire was appointed HR Director designate of The Bishop Fraser Trust in July 2017.

 She brings with her over 30 years’ management experience from a range of different sectors and organisations, backed up with study for a Certificate in School Business Management and also a Masters Degree in Human Resource Management.
 She has experience in leading on a wide variety of HR processes and is well placed to support the ongoing development of The Bishop Fraser Trust.